typ-AhmedSleem/Silence-Android/contributing.md

-##Translations

-Please do not submit issues or pull requests for translation fixes.
-Anyone can update the translations in [Transifex](https://www.transifex.com/projects/p/textsecure-official/).
-Please submit your corrections there.

 ## Submitting useful bug reports
 1. Search our issues first to make sure this is not a duplicate.
 1. Read the [Submitting useful bug reports guide](https://github.com/WhisperSystems/TextSecure/wiki/Submitting-useful-bug-reports) before posting a bug.